IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_defense.md

 * One or both IDM Co-Directors
 * Your Project Advisor
 * An External Examiner

-Your Thesis Accountability Partner and Thesis Peers can also attend your presentation and Q&A.
+* Your Thesis Accountability Partner and Thesis Peers can also attend your presentation and Q&A.

-See <a href="dm997X_ms_thesis_syllabus.md">syllabus</a> for descriptions of these thesis roles.
+See descriptions of these [thesis roles](https://deangela.gitbooks.io/ms-thesis-in-digital-media/content/thesis_roles.md).

 ##THESIS DEFENSE SCHEDULE